dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 1. In the **Apple Developer Accounts** dialog, select a team and then select **View Details**.
 1. In the **Details** dialog, select **Create Certificate** > **iOS Development**.
 A new signing identity will be created and will sync with Apple if you have the correct permissions.

+> [!IMPORTANT]
+> The private key and certificate that make up your signing identity will also be exported to **Keychain Access** on your Mac build host, provided that the IDE is paired to it.
+For more information, see [Pair to Mac for iOS development](~/ios/pair-to-mac.md).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio for Mac](#tab/vsmac)
 <!-- markdownlint-enable MD025 -->